doctest/doctest/doc/markdown/features.md

 ## TODO for release

-tdd in c++?
-more comments in source code

-try removing the apt cache - to see if builds will be faster
+- implement list_test_cases
 - assume dt- prefix is not needed - remove from the help
-- even shorter versions of command line options
-- add the ability to not specify bool values for command line options - treat them as true
 - print sections when asserts fail (look if catch does that)

 - floating point comparison support

+- tdd in c++?
+- update tutorial - TEST_CASE and etc.
+- more comments in source code
 - look into https://github.com/Barro/compiler-warnings
 - think about the expression decomposition static asserts